NxPKG/khulnasoft-docs/content/r2/reference/data-location.md

 Use Jurisdictional Restrictions when you need to ensure data is stored and processed within a jurisdiction to meet data residency requirements, including local regulations such as the [GDPR](https://gdpr-info.eu/).

-### Set jurisdiction via the Cloudflare dashboard
+### Set jurisdiction via the Khulnasoft dashboard

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select R2.
 2. Select **Create bucket**.
 3. Enter a name for the bucket.
 4. Under **Location**, select **Specify jurisdiction** and choose a jurisdiction from the list.